NYC Mayor Bill de Blasio blasts Rupert Murdoch and Fox News

 De Blasio, a Democrat, said on CNN's "Reliable Sources" Sunday that the news outlets run by Murdoch — including Fox News and The New York Post — "put race front and center, and they try to stir the most negative impulses in this country."

-De Blasio said he believes that Donald Trump would not have won the presidency if Murdoch's News Corp never existed, and the country would be "more unified" without those publications.
+De Blasio said he believes that Donald Trump would not have won the presidency if Murdoch-run media businesses, including News Corp and Fox News, never existed.
+And the country would be "more unified" without those outlets, he said.

 "There would be less overt hate, there would be less appeal to racial division," he said, echoing comments he made to The Guardian last week.